Frequently Asked Questions

 Cast Iron Care/Rust issues and prevention

-Pre seasoning, the “coating” is heated soy oil, the same used on dutch ovens and lodge pans.
-When vegetable oils, lard, crisco, bacon fat,... get heated they polymerizes, i. e. turn into a sticky goo.
+Pre-seasoning: the “coating” is heated soy oil, the same of which is used on Dutch ovens and lodge pans.
+When vegetable oils, lard, Crisco, bacon fat, etc... get heated they polymerizes, i.e. turn into a sticky goo.
 First yellow, red, then black.
-It protects from rust and provides the non stick properties pre seasoned cast iron is known for.
+It protects the cast iron from rust and provides the non-stick properties pre-seasoned cast iron is known for.

-The residue/gunk left on the preseasoning after your last cook is acidic and will eat away at it, there is acid in sauces or tomatoes High heat will burn it off.
-Most non fatty things like steak, chicken breast are grilled over high heat, you will notice the color change from black to dull grey after a few cooks.
-Brush the grates with oil or crisco and the black will come back.
+The residue/gunk left on the pre-seasoning after your last cook is acidic and will eat away at it, there is acid in sauces or tomatoes.
+High heat will burn it off.
+Most non fatty things like steak or chicken breast are grilled over high heat and you will notice the color change from black to dull grey after a few cooks.
+Brush your grates with oil or Crisco and the black will come back.
 It also helps to alternate the inserts that sit over the fire.
-If you grill fatty foods as well, sausages, winge, porkshoulders, then this should be no problem.
+If you grill fatty foods as well, sausages, wings, pork shoulders, then this should be no problem.
 Should your grates be rusty, heat them and brush afterwards.
 You remove the old coating and the rust, oiling fills the metal pores to prevent rust again and heat will turn it back into a protective goo.
 Light one chimney of charcoal, Take out the inserts and dump the coal evenly in the 4 openings.
 Put the inserts back, close the lid and completely open top and bottom vent.
 Heat the grate at full power for maybe around 45 min.
-Brush with a stiff brush, dip a papertowel in vegetable oil and oil the grates with your tongs.
-They ll be black again.
+Brush with a stiff brush, dip a paper towel in vegetable oil and oil the grates with your tongs.
+They will be black again.
 Ideally you grill some fatty foods once or twice, bacon wrapped or chicken wings, ideally pork shoulder.
 And they will look like new.